-With increasing collision energies, $\sqrt{s_{\gamma p}}$, the partonic luminosity factor, \ce{eq:L-def}, evaluated at $\mu_F\sim M \sim 3$ GeV no longer suppresses contributions of large values of $\eta$ to the integral \ce{eq:TCS-int-eta} (see the right panel of \cf{fig:c0_c1_c1b-vs-eta}).
-Given the large-$\eta$ constant behaviour of the NLO corrections to $\hat{\sigma}_i$, the region $\eta\gg 1$ increasingly contributes to the cross section at high $\sqrt{s_{\gamma p}}\gg M$.
-This leads~\cite{Serri:2021fhn} to large negative NLO corrections to the inclusive photoproduction cross section of $J/\psi$ since the asymptotic value of $c^{(\gamma i)}_1$ is negative and to a catastrophically strong $\mu_F$ dependence at $\sqrt{s_{\gamma p}}\gg M$.
+With increasing collision energies, $\sqrt{s_{\gamma p}}$, the partonic luminosity factor, \ce{eq:L-def}, evaluated at $\mu_F\sim M \sim 3$ GeV, no longer suppresses contributions of large values of $\eta$ to the integral \ce{eq:TCS-int-eta} (see the \cf{fig:c0_c1_c1b-vs-eta}(b)).
+Given the constant behaviour of the NLO corrections to $\hat{\sigma}_i$ {at large $\eta$}, the region {where} $\eta\gg 1$ increasingly contributes to the cross section at high $\sqrt{s_{\gamma p}}\gg M$.
+This leads~\cite{ColpaniSerri:2021bla} to large negative NLO corrections to the inclusive photoproduction cross section of $J/\psi$ since the asymptotic value of $c^{(\gamma i)}_1$ is negative and to a catastrophically strong $\mu_F$ dependence at $\sqrt{s_{\gamma p}}\gg M$.
 This signals the instability of the perturbative expansion of this observable due to missing large higher-order corrections at $\eta\gg 1$.
-All these features are clearly visible in the plot in the left panel of \cf{fig:TCS_Jpsi_Y1S_NLO}.
-Large negative NLO corrections are present even in the case of bottomonium production (right panel of \cf{fig:TCS_Jpsi_Y1S_NLO}).
-The scale-variation band in \cf{fig:TCS_Jpsi_Y1S_NLO} and all other total cross section plots below is obtained through the 5-point scale-variation procedure, i.e. as an envelope of the cross section curves with $\mu_F=\mu_0 \cdot 2^{\zeta_1}$ and $\mu_R=\mu_0 \cdot 2^{\zeta_2}$ taking $(\zeta_1,\zeta_2)\in \{ (0,0),(0,\pm 1), (\pm 1,0)\}$, where $\mu_0$ is the central-scale choice, e.g. $\mu_0=M$ in \cf{fig:TCS_Jpsi_Y1S_NLO}.
+All these features are clearly visible in the plot in the \cf{fig:TCS_Jpsi_Y1S_NLO}(a).
+Large negative NLO corrections are present even in the case of bottomonium production (\cf{fig:TCS_Jpsi_Y1S_NLO}(b)).
+The scale-variation band in \cf{fig:TCS_Jpsi_Y1S_NLO} and all the other total-cross-section plots below are obtained through the 5-point scale-variation procedure, i.e. as an envelope of the cross section curves with $\mu_F=\mu_0 \cdot 2^{\zeta_1}$ and $\mu_R=\mu_0 \cdot 2^{\zeta_2}$ taking $(\zeta_1,\zeta_2)\in \{ (0,0),(0,\pm 1), (\pm 1,0)\}$, where $\mu_0$ is the central-scale choice, e.g. $\mu_0=M$ in \cf{fig:TCS_Jpsi_Y1S_NLO}.
 To obtain the numerical value of the $\langle {\cal O} \left[ {}^3S_1^{[1]} \right]\rangle$ LDME we use the same values of $|R(0)|^2$ as used in the study~\cite{ColpaniSerri:2021bla}: $1.25$ GeV$^3$ for $J/\psi$ and $7.5$ GeV$^3$ for $\Upsilon(1S)$.
-The estimates of feed down production from excited states are also included in our plots using the same method as in Ref.~\cite{ColpaniSerri:2021bla}.
+The estimates of feed-down production from excited states are also included in our plots using the same method as in Ref.~\cite{ColpaniSerri:2021bla}.